Approximately 1.03 million people in the UK are on zero-hours contracts.

 Staff on zero-hours contracts often experience less benefits than employees on a contract of a set amount of hours, like holiday pay, for example.

 An employer might engage staff on a zero-hours contract basis if they want a flexible workforce that can temporarily cover any shortfalls in staffing.
 Examples can include:

 - Unexpected or last minute events; e.g. a caterer may win a new contract that means they need extra staff for that particular occasion.

 - An agency providing specialist, niche services; e.g. an agency that supplies translation and interpretation services may not need employees working full-time for every single language they cover.
 Instead they probably want workers to be on call so that they can be employed only when they are needed.

 Zero-hours contract employment status

 In the majority of cases, when an employer uses a zero hour contract, they're effectively recruiting a 'worker'.
 However, changes to employment status may occur, making the recruit an 'employee'.
 This would be dependant on how the relationship between the employer and the employee developed.

 For example if the employer wanted to pursue disciplinary procedures against the individual for not accepting all of the hours that they are offered, the employee has statutory rights.
 You can find out more about employment statuses and what they mean here.

-If employment is continuous then the worker has rights that accumulate over time.
+If employment is continuous, then the worker has rights that accumulate over time.
 Equally, workers are also entitled to the minimum living wage, paid holiday, rest breaks and protection against discrimination, overwork and unlawful wage deductions.
-You can find out more about zero hours contracts holiday pay and entitlement here.
+Read more about zero-hours contracts holiday pay and entitlement.